 A person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 At compulsory school age this means he or she has a significantly greater difficulty in learning than the majority of others the same age, or, has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
-Taken from 2014 SEN Code of Practice: 0 to 25 Years
+(SEN Code of Practice: 0 to 25 Years)

-Approximately 10% of our children are in receipt of Special Educational Needs support (SENS) and of these, 9 children (2.2% of the pupil community) have an Education and Health Care Plan (EHCP).
-The national average for state funded primary schools is 14% (January 2019).
+Approximately 10% of our children are in receipt of Special Educational Needs support (SENS) and of these, 9children (2.3%1.8 %of the pupil community) have an Education and Health Care Plan (EHCP).
+The national average of children attending state-funded primary schools who are in receipt of SENS for state-funded primary schools is 13% (Education Statistics, June 2022).
+The national average of children attending state-funded schools with an EHCP is 2.3% (Education Statistics, June 2022) .
 All teachers expect to have children with SEND in their classes.